jodastephen/railmodel/CR2-Swirl-SWLondon.md

 From Hampton Court to London Bridge
 -----------------------------------
-* CR2 changing to SUR-WAT at SUR changing to Jubilee at WAT in 41-46m at 4tph
+* CR2 changing to SUR-WAT (SUR-WIM-CLJ-VXH-WAT) at SUR changing to Jubilee at WAT in 41-46m at 4tph
 * CR2 changing to WIM-WAT at WIM changing to Jubilee at WAT in 44-50m at 4tph (+4m)
 * CR2 changing to CR1 at TCR changing to Northern (City) Southbound at MOG in 50-54m at 4tph (+9m)
 * CR2 changing to Northern (City) Southbound at AGL in 51-54m at 4tph (+9m)